sanger-pathogens/assorted-sub-workflows/qc_isolates/README.md

 - `--fasta_ext` (default: `fa`): Set the expected extension of fasta files in the input directories.
 - `--report_config` (default: [`./assets/report_config.json`](./assets/report_config.json)).
 See [configuration](#configuration) for more details.
-- `--min_contig` (default: 0) Contigs below this value (length) are removed and also are not included in QUAST-generated stats
+- `--min_contig` (default: 0) Contigs below this value (length in bp) are removed and are not included in some calculations performed by QUAST.
+See QUAST documentation for details of which calculations are effected.
 - `--temp_file_storage` (default: `/tmp`): Specify a directory where GTDB-Tk can store temporary files during processing.
 Options are '/tmp', '/dev/shm' or 'null' (write to memory).
 See [GTDB-Tk runtime](#gtdbtk-runtime) for more details.
 - `--temp_space` (default: `30GB`): Request a specific amount of temporary working space to reserve for GTDB-Tk.
 This option only applies to space booked on `/tmp` and NOT `/dev/shm`.
 See [GTDB-Tk runtime](#gtdbtk-runtime) for more details.